linkorb/transip-php/README.md

 ## Maintenance

-When new versions of the library are release, we intend to update this repo fast.
+When new versions of the library are released, we intend to update this repo fast.

 Contributions and pull-requests welcome!

+This repo is in no way affiliated with or endorsed by TransIP.